kassio/kassio.github.io/_posts/2020-06-18-rails-active-model-attributes.md

 end
 ```

-As you can see in the code above, after _splitting_ the array this custom type
+As you can see in the code above, after _splitting_ the array, the custom type
 is _casting_ each object of the array in a given type.
 You can check what types
 Ruby on Rails provides by default [in this file](https://github.com/rails/rails/blob/master/activemodel/lib/active_model/type.rb)

-At last, the new custom type needs to be registered in the `ActiveModel::Type`,
+At last, the new `Array` type needs to be registered in the `ActiveModel::Type`,
 so we can add a initializer for that

 ```ruby